The 6 Best Swing Trading Alert Services

 There are a few areas where Mindful Trader stands out:

-Eric trades both stocks and options, generally holding each position for 2–4 days.
+Eric trades both stocks and options and generally holds each position for 2–4 days.
+There are typically 1–3 new trades per day and around 10 per week.

 2. Best software for algorithmic trading: Stock Market Guides